March 4th 2022

 The supercharged vitamin C: 2.
 Altrient Liposomal Vitamin C, £44.50 for 30 sachets

 We've all heard it many times throughout our lives – vitamin C helps with a cold, and Dr Sophie Shotter implores us to up our dosage if everyone around us is going down with the sniffles.
 "The amount of vitamin C most of us take daily, if indeed we take it at all, is woefully inadequate," she says.
 "Up your intake to 2000mg up to six times per day.
 The main possible side effect is diarrhoea, but if this occurs just slightly decrease your dose the following day.
 Vitamin C is well known for its immune-supporting effects, but most of us don’t use it to its full potential."
+Each Altrient sachet contains 1000mg liposomal vitamin C, a highly bioavailable form that is easy on the stomach.

 The probiotic: 3.
 Kalla For Immune Health, £49 for a 30-day supply